-We are pleased to announce that Jill Pipher (Elisha Benjamin Andrews Professor of Mathematics at Brown University) will deliver the inaugural UConn Mathematics Distinguished Lecture on Friday, April 19.
-More information TBA.
+We are pleased to announce that Jill Pipher (Elisha Benjamin Andrews Professor of Mathematics at Brown University) will deliver the inaugural UConn Mathematics Distinguished Lecture on Friday, April 19th at 3:30pm in the Schenker Lecture Hall.

 On October 25th, 2018 the UConn graduate student chapter of the AMS held their Second Annual Integration Bee, where undergraduates of varying levels of mathematical background came together to test their knowledge of integrals.
 Students took turns in groups of six, going to the blackboard to compute various integrals on the spot.
 In each round a student had four minutes to compute an integral, and if time ran out or the answer was incorrect a student received a strike.
 After two strikes a student was out of the competition.